ad-pump/unity-demo/README.md

 * Add your admob publisher id to the android-manifest.xml ( located in **Assets > Plugins > Android** ) of your app: Adpump doesn't use your admob adunits, however adpump uses the underlying admob APIs for which publisher id is mandatory.

-* Add library dependency: it is needed to add the repository details to your gradle script to get the Adpump dependency resolved.
+* Add library dependency: it is needed to add the repository details and dependency  to your gradle script.